Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Monobit Receivers With IQ Imbalance

 \section{Monobit Receivers With IQ Imbalance}

-IQ imbalance, caused by analog component imperfections, is a serious issue degrading the reception performance.
-However, it is unwise to compensate such impairment in the analog domain due to power and area costs.
-Therefore, economic schemes in the digital domain are desirable.
-In this section, we first investigate the effect of the IQ imbalance.
-To mitigate the performance loss without increasing the complexity, monobit receivers based on double training sequences are proposed.
-Finally, monobit receiver with 8-sector phase quantization is proposed to counter the IQ imbalance, at the price of doubling the implementation complexity.
+In this section, we first investigate the effect of IQ imbalances.
+To mitigate the performance loss without increasing the complexity, monobit receivers based on double training sequences are then proposed.
+Finally, monobit receivers with eight-sector phase quantization is proposed to counter the IQ imbalance, at the cost of doubling the implementation complexity.